Bradninch

 Bradninch is a small town, civil parish and manor in Devon, England, lying about 3 miles south of Cullompton.
-Much of the surrounding farmland belongs to the Duchy of Cornwall.
+Much of the surrounding farmland belongs to the Duchy of Cornwall although the Duchy announced in March 2026 that they would be "withdrawing from Bradninch" and their farms and other properties are in the process of being sold (September 2026).
 There is an electoral ward with the same name, which since May 2023 comprises the entire parish.
 The population was 2,165 in 2021.

 In 2012, in research of 2,400 postcodes in England and Wales which took into account 60 separate factors of interest to young families, Bradninch was found to be the fifteenth most family friendly location in the country.

 The town is twinned with Landunvez in Brittany and Downingtown, Pennsylvania.

 Toponymy

 The place-name 'Bradninch' is first attested in the Domesday Book of 1086, where it appears as 'Bradenese'; the name is thought to mean 'broad oak' or 'broad ash'.
 Seventy-nine different spellings of the name of the town have been recorded.

 History

 Anglo-Saxon

 Bradninch dates back to before the 7th century and at some time there was almost certainly a Norman or Anglo-Saxon fortress on Castle Hill.
 There are no physical remains, and no known primary documentary references, but the likely site was surrounded by a number of 'castle' field names on the tithe map.
 It would have been unusual for Bradninch not to have had a castle given its status in the medieval period.